jfg956/mysql-server/jfg_brain_dump.md

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->

+Update: another option that I did not considered initially is to always have `use ...` in the slow query log file, see below.

 Currently, MySQL logs a line like below in the slow log file.
 ```
 # User@Host: msandbox[msandbox] @ localhost []  Id:    12